mindspore-ai/docs/install/mindspore_cpu_win_install_source_en.md

 This document describes how to quickly install MindSpore by source code in a Windows system with a CPU environment.

+For the detailed steps, see the third-party dependency software installation section in the [Installing MindSpore Using Source Code Build on Windows (CPU)](https://www.mindspore.cn/news/newschildren?id=364) provided by the community.
+Thanks to the community member [lvmingfu](https://gitee.com/lvmingfu) for sharing.

 ## System Environment Information Confirmation

 - Ensure that Windows 10 is installed with the x86 architecture 64-bit operating system.